zoeynguyen1719/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

 I would like to create a Blockchain game for education.
 I am still thinking with the ideas.
+I would like to build a NFT game on Polygon.
+1. As a first step, just write the function name, what inputs the function requires and what it might return.
+Start a new file in your Github repo and start to sketch the functions.

+Here's what that might look like for our voting example from the first exercise:

+1. Users will have to register themselves somehow on the contract

+function registerVoter(address _voter) {

+	// registers voter

+};

+2. They have to identify which campaign their voting on

+function registerVote(uint campaignID) {

+	// registers the vote of the voter

+};

+3. They'll have to submit a vote for that campaign but 4. they can't vote twice for a single campaign.

+modifier onlyVoteOnce() {
+	// checks the vote hasn't voted before
+	_
+};

 Voting Contract Example Workflow